pencer-io/pencer-io.github.io/_posts/2020-06-11-web-creating-free-blog.md

 I'll keep this page updated, and link the series of articles below as I get them written.
 Here's what I'm planning:

-1. Github - How to create an account, and fork a Jekyll theme.
+1. Github - How to create an account, and fork a Jekyll theme - [available here.](https://pencer.io/web/web-getting-started-github/)

 2. VSCode - Install, configure, add helpful plugins, and use.